 ONS reviews and revises neighbourhood boundaries every ten years (reflecting two full census cycles).
 Over time, populations may grow or shrink, imposed environmental elements may evolve, residents’ perceptions of neighbourhoods may change, and/or there may be changes to the social, economic or health-related processes taking place within the boundaries.
 Revised boundaries make trend analysis challenging; any changes to a neighbourhood boundary necessitates corresponding changes not only to the boundaries of adjacent neighbourhoods but also changes to the data that describes the neighbourhoods impacted.

-Any users that wish to reclassify an area into a different neighbourhood should view their area along with some of the data that was used to generate the ONS boundaries (dissemination areas, natural features, MLS mapping, etc,) to understand how the natural boundaries were initially derived.
+Any users that wish to reclassify an area into a different neighbourhood should view their area along with some of the data that was used to generate the ONS boundaries (dissemination areas, natural features, etc.) to understand how the natural boundaries were initially derived.
 Users can contact the ONS study lead directly by using this form.

 [ONS has described its methodology to derive natural neighbourhood boundaries in these academic papers:

 - Parenteau Marie-Pierre, M. Sawada, E. Kristjansson, et al. 2008.
 Development of neighbourhoods to measure spatial indicators of health.
 Journal of the Urban and Regional Information Systems Association, 20(2): 43-55

 - Mosley Brian & M. Sawada 2012.
 Estimating health determinants and outcomes in rural Ottawa: An integration of geographic and statistical techniques.
 University of Ottawa: unpublished]